Some details about Telltale's upcoming The Walking Dead dead game have started trickling in, and some of them are actually sounding pretty promising.

 Another week, another Cook Chase Podcast, summarising all the recent news and discussing the most interesting items.

 This week, Gabriel is joined with "Peter", a.k.a.
 SurplusGamer, and topics include: homoeroticism, Fate of Atlantis replicas, and whether Trenched being delayed is worth crying about.
-Listen below, or go to our media section to download a higher quality copy.
+Listen below, or go to our to download a higher quality copy.

 In other news, if you have a response to the current HOT TOPIC -- what are you doing when you listen to the podcast? -- be sure to send them to firstname.lastname@example.org.